ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IClassicalLocationArgumentOfLatitude.rst

 IClassicalLocationArgumentOfLatitude
 ====================================

-.. py:class:: IClassicalLocationArgumentOfLatitude
+.. py:class:: ansys.stk.core.stkobjects.IClassicalLocationArgumentOfLatitude

    IClassicalLocation

    Interface for Argument of Latitude, used in specifying the spacecraft's location within its orbit at epoch.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IClassicalLocationArgumentOfLatitude

 Overview
 --------